sekhri101/personal-goals/happy-moments/README.md

 ## 2018

+- 03/11/2018: Saw Shape of Water with Donald
+- 03/10/2018: Tacos and beer with girlfriends; bought a rose gold sequined dress for no reason; crushed it at the gym
+- 03/08/2018: First DjangoCon US organizers meeting!
 - 03/06/2018: I can tell I'm getting better at two-point riding
 - 03/05/2018: Saw a free advanced screening of _A Wrinkle In Time_
 - 03/03/2018: Saw _Annihilation_ and it was so good!